pnoen/Stockify/README.md

    chmod +x start_microservices.sh # Make your script executable in Terminal ./start_microservices.sh # Run this in the backend folder
    ```
+### Running the Frontend

-3. Run the following commands in the frontend folder to start up the GUI
+1. Run the following commands in the frontend folder to start up the GUI
    ```sh
    npm install
    npm run start